Embotics/Scenarios/Deploy-Kubernetes-Cluster-vSphere-Kubeadm/README.md

 Import the two following vCommander completion workflows to complete the provisioning and configuration of the cluster:

 - `vsphere-post-deploy-k8s-kubeadm-component.yaml`: a component-level completion workflow that runs on each provisioned node and provides common utilities (like Docker)
 - `vsphere-post-deploy-k8s-kubeadm-svc.yaml`: a service-level completion workflow that facilitates configuration of the Kubernetes cluster

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the repository.
 1. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflow** and click **Import**.
-1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-Kubernetes-Cluster-vSphere-Kubeadm ` directory, select the `vsphere-post-deploy-k8s-kubeadm-component.yaml` file, and click **Open**.
+1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploy-Kubernetes-Cluster-vSphere-Kubeadm` directory, select the `vsphere-post-deploy-k8s-kubeadm-component.yaml` file, and click **Open**.

     vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 1. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.